stephenajulu/stephenajulu13/content/_index.md

     template: hero_section
     section_id: hero
     title: >-
       Hi there?
-My name is Stephen Ajulu, a reknown Front End Progressive Web Developer, Graphic Designer, I.T consultant & Content Creator
+My name is Stephen Ajulu, a renown Front End Progressive Web Developer, Graphic Designer, I.T consultant & Content Creator
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to